laminas/getlaminas.org/data/blog/2025/2025-02-13-mezzio101-creating-pages.md

 Let's explore what we can do with it right away.

 The current components allow us to build a presentation site with static pages.
-It may not be much to speak of yet, but we can already create new pages and organize them in multiple modules.
+It may not be much to speak of yet, but we can already create new pages.

 <!--- EXTENDED -->